 Rabbi Ben Kamin is a nationally-known clergyman, teacher, counselor, and the prize-winning author of twelve books on human values, civil rights, and spirituality.
 He has led congregations in Toronto, New York, Cleveland, San Diego, and Laguna Woods, Ca. since his ordination in 1978.
 He has published hundreds of articles about community life in newspapers around the world, ranging from The New York Times to The International Herald-Tribune.
 He has been quoted in the Ann Landers column and in The Congressional Record.
 More recently he was interviewed by Psychology Today for his newest book, ‘THE BLESSING OF SORROW: Turning Grief Into Healing.’He is a regular contributor to several national newspapers.
-He appears frequently on radio and television and serves on several national boards dealing with community affairs and interfaith relations.
+He appears frequently on radio and television and has served on several national boards dealing with community affairs and interfaith relations.
 Rabbi Kamin holds the degree of Doctor of Divinity from Hebrew Union College.

 Ben Kamin’s Books — the full list of eleven books is on Ben’s Amazon Page